balikovja/UnityBowlingProjectExecutableOnly/README.md

 - Spin
 - Challenge Mode (Obstacles like Wii Sports Bowling training mode, with specific pin setups)
 - Start Menu with player profiles
+- Tutorial
+- Instant Replay On Strikes and Spares

 ## Bugs and Feature Requests
 You are welcome to report bugs or request features in the issues tab.
 Simply create an issue\